-- 7.1.13 Considering the actions recommended above, it is clear that a region-wide approach would be beneficial in both setting out and delivering many of the priorities needed to ensure that the DRT sector has the integration, consistency, resources, and support to be a forward thinking and resilient part of the transport system.
+- play a much wider role in our public transport system, catering cost-effectively to smaller passenger volumes, irregular and less predictable travel patterns, serving key destinations, for usergroups who would otherwise find travel difficult or even impossible. - Considering the actions 7.2.4 recommended above. it is clear that a region-wide approach would be beneficial in both setting out and delivering many of the priorities needed to ensure that the DRT sector has the integration, consistency, resources, and support to be a forward thinking and resilient part of the transport system.
 In doing so, the DRT sector would better benefit wide ranging areas of policy.
-Nationallevel leadership was also highlighted for a number of actions, in particular on funding. - 7.1.14 A region-wide approach to DRT would suggest that SEStran, and potentially other Regional Transport Partnerships (RTPs), could have a strong role to play in realising the potential of the sector going forward.
-However, the existing governance structure and funding of DRT and the relative roles of local authorities, the Scottish Government, and RTPs, limits the extent to which this is possible at present. - 7.1.15 SEStran should, however, seek to influence the delivery of this study's recommendations, by ensuring that they are considered throughout the development of the forthcoming Regional Transport Strategy.
+National-level leadership was also highlighted for a number of actions, in particular on funding. - A region-wide approach to DRT 7.2.5 would suggest that SEStran, and potentially other Regional Transport Partnerships (RTPs), could have a strong role to play in realising the potential of the sector going forward.
+However, the existing governance structure and funding of DRT and the relative roles of local authorities. the Scottish Government, and

+- RTPs, limits the extent to which this is possible at present. - 7.2.6 SEStran should, however, seek to influence the delivery of this study's recommendations, by ensuring that they are considered throughout the development of the forthcoming Regional

+Transport Strategy.
 Furthermore, by working in partnership with other RTPs, they should ensure that the needs of the DRT sector, at a national level, are fed into the Delivery Plan for the National Transport Strategy (NTS2).